Prints, Drawings and Photographs Study Room

 Discover a different world of art at the National Gallery’s Prints, Drawings and Photographs Study Room.

 The Study Room is open to individuals interested in researching the collection, and to small academic groups.
 In specially designed bright and quiet surroundings, researchers and students can view original works of art on paper that are part of the National Gallery’s national collections of prints, drawings and photographs.

 Over 26,000 works form the nucleus of an ever-growing and impressive collection of prints and drawings.
 Canadian works from the 18th century to the present day, as well as European, American and Asian works from the 15th to the 21st century each make up about half of the prints and drawings holdings.

-Ranked among the finest of its kind, the collection of photographs comprises over 44,000 Canadian and International works from the 19th century to the present day, and includes the works collected by the Canadian Photography Institute of the National Gallery of Canada.
+Ranked among the finest of its kind, the collection of photographs comprises over 44,000 Canadian and International works from the 19th century to the present day.

 The Study Room is open by appointment only, Wednesdays and Thursdays from 1:30 to 4:00 pm.
 To request an appointment, please fill out all sections of the Visitor Application Form and send it at least two weeks in advance for individual appointments and four weeks in advance for academic group appointments.
 A member of our staff will contact you after having assessed your request, verified our availabilities as well as the accessibility of the artworks requested.